Awesome

 before running the script. - Omniverse Farm webpage logs show the following error when using custom built docker image:

-This may be due to building on Windows, try buliding your Docker image in a Linux environment instead.#### Agent ID: controller-0.controller.ov-farm.svc.cluster.local-1 /bin/bash: - : invalid option Process exited with return code: -1
+This may be due to the use of Windows when saving files, try buliding your Docker image in a Linux environment instead.
+This is often due to the newline character (#### Agent ID: controller-0.controller.ov-farm.svc.cluster.local-1 /bin/bash: - : invalid option Process exited with return code: -1

-- If you notice that the logs are repeated twice when your task fails (non-zero return code), it's because Omniverse Farm automatically retries the job if it fails.
-To prevent this, you can cancel the job manually.
+and is not recognized by the Linux shell. - If you notice that the logs are repeated twice when your task fails (non-zero return code), it's because Omniverse Farm automatically retries the job if it fails.
+To prevent this, you can cancel the task manually.

 Developer Notes